-A history of violence: How attacks on US embassies shaped America’s future
+Iran crisis: How attacks on US embassies have shaped America’s future

-American diplomatic missions in the Middle East and North Africa, as the representatives of the country in the region, can become lightning rods for anti-US sentiment, sometimes resulting in death and destruction.
+American diplomatic missions, as US representatives of the country abroad, can become lightning rods for anti-US sentiment, sometimes resulting in death and destruction.

 Tehran 1924: Lynching heralds martial law

 Any discussion of US diplomacy and Iran triggers recollections of the 1979 crisis and the Islamic Revolution.
 Yet US diplomats had fallen victim to events in the region long before Ayatollah Ruhollah Khomeini rose to power.